 U.S.-China Strategic Interaction: The Importance of Military-to-Military Ties featured Dr. Robert Sutter as our speaker and Carter Cornick as our moderator.
 USAI’s Vice-President of Engagement, Rachel MacKnight, provided the introductory and closing remarks.
 Dr. Sutter covered U.S. policy towards China, the rise of China, and future prospects for U.S.-China relations.Read More

 The first China 101 session of 2018, Understanding China, features Robert Daly, the Director of the Kissinger Institute on China and the U.S. Daly uses a historical lens to analyze oscillating U.S.-China relations and both countries’ changing positions in a multilateral world.Read More

-In conjunction with the U.S. China Working Group, USAI presents: RSVP for China 101 Briefings To RSVP for specific briefings, please click here China 101, Session 1: Understanding China with Robert Daly Robert Daly is the Director of the Kissinger Institute on China and the U.S. He is a leading authority on Sino-U.S. relations and has worked as a diplomat in Beijing, interpreter for Chinese and U.S. leaders,...Read More
+In conjunction with the U.S. China Working Group, USAI presents: China 101, Session 1: Understanding China with Robert Daly Robert Daly is the Director of the Kissinger Institute on China and the U.S. He is a leading authority on Sino-U.S. relations and has worked as a diplomat in Beijing, interpreter for Chinese and U.S. leaders,...Read More

 On the evening of Wednesday, July 19, the US-Asia Institute held a reception to celebrate the successful conclusion of our annual China 101 Briefing Series and to congratulate the Rule of Law students on the end of their program.
 The guests of honor included the congressional staff members who attended the China 101 briefings, the six Chinese students who participated in the 10th annual Matthew J. Szymanski Rule of Law program, our Professional Development Fellow Eveleen Wan, and the congressional staff members who have travelled to China with USAI.
 It was an evening filled with wonderful people and a fantastic spirit.
 Thank you to all who attended!Read More